zhuhao-nju/mvfr/README.md

 Before running, you should set the `dataroot` related args(`fit_dataroot`, `if_dataroot`, `reg_dataroot`) as `DATA_FOLDER`

 ### Traning

+We recommend to use a GPU with high memory(>= 24GB) to train our model(implicit function learning stage).

 Our method consists of several parts in the following order.
 * Run `python gen_maps.py` and edit `mod="train"` in `gen_maps.py` for generating base mesh